 - 2010 California Climate Adaptation Strategy First Year Report

 - July 12, 2013 Advance Tribal Outreach Meeting at 1:00pm

 - July 18, 2013 Advance Tribal Outreach Meeting at 1:00pm (Repeat for Tribal leaders unable to participate in July 12 Meeting)

-NEW!
 Fourth California Climate Assessment: Building on California’s prior investments in regionally relevant climate science, a Fourth California Climate Change Assessment (Fourth Assessment) is currently underway.
 The Fourth Assessment will provide critical additional information to support decisions that will safeguard the people, economy and resources of California.

 California Adaptation Planning Guide: The Adaptation Planning Guide provides a step-by-step process for local and regional governments interested in climate vulnerability assessment and adaptation strategy development.

 Cal-Adapt: Cal-Adapt is a web-based climate adaptation planning